LorenzoArcidiacono/LetItOut/README.md

 ## ToDo

-- [ ] make the website responsive for smaller screen.
+- [ ] make the website responsive for smaller screen in both orientation.
 At the moment it works only for laptop and other bigger screen.
 - [ ] backend to store safely all the messages
 - [ ] any good idea is welcome!